Adamaya/cs6886w-vgg6/README.md

 wandb login
 python train.py --wandb --out_dir results/baseline --seed 42
-# in W&B UI: make parallel-coordinates & scatter plots, export images and paste into PDF

-What you still need to do locally

-Run the commands (baseline + sweeps).

-Paste your best validation accuracy config (Q4) and the test top-1.

-Insert the plots (from results/*/*.png or W&B exports) into the PDF.

 Upload the trained best.pt, CSV logs, and code to your GitHub repo; put the link in the PDF.